rvernica/docker-library/scidb/README.md

 {1,0} 'SciDB',15,12,1,80403125,'Release'
 root@ea2f0c0b5314:/# exit
 ```
-Here is an example starting an `-ext` container detached:
+Here is an example for starting and interacting with a detached extended container:

 ```bash
 > docker run --detach rvernica/scidb:15.12-ext